manansethia/manansethia.github.io/_pages/achievements.md

     🗓️ <em>October 2019</em><br>
     📍 <em>Bhopal, Madhya Pradesh</em>
   </div>
+  <p>The Wild Wisdom Quiz, initiated by WWF-India in 2008, is a renowned competition focusing on wildlife and environmental awareness.
+It is Asia's biggest wildlife quiz.</p>
   <p>Upon entering 6th grade, I became eligible for the senior category of the Wild Wisdom Quiz. </p>
   <p>Partnering with Utkarsh Dewangan, then in 8th grade, we competed together and secured the position of Zonal 2nd Runner-Up.
 Back-to-back podium finishes by our team!</p>
   <div class="achievement-images">